-The ICAV is a variable capital investment corporate body established pursuant to the Irish Collective Asset-management Vehicles Act 2015 ("ICAV Act 2015") and the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (No. 352 of 2011) as amended (the 'UCITS Regulations') and is constituted as an umbrella fund with segregated liability between its six Sub-Funds: ACM Eagle Growth Fund, Alantra Global Technology Fund (launched on 10 November 2020), Aureana New World Income Fund, Concise Short-Term High Yield Fund, Unison Equity Select Fund and Xingtai China Fund.
+The ICAV is a variable capital investment corporate body established pursuant to the Irish Collective Asset-management Vehicles Act 2015 ("ICAV Act 2015") and the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (No. 352 of 2011) as amended (the 'UCITS Regulations') and is constituted as an umbrella fund with segregated liability between its six Sub-Funds: ACM Eagle Growth Fund, Alantra Global Technology Fund, Aureana New World Income Fund, Concise Short-Term High Yield Fund, Unison Equity Select Fund and Xingtai China Fund.
 The ICAV is registered in Ireland.